Best Cybersecurity Startups 2026 — Accelerator Alumni Making Waves

 Vigilance Security

 #1 AlumniCohort 3 (2025)AI-native threat detection platform.
 Largest post-demo day raise in CyberForge history.
 8 enterprise customers including Fortune 500 organizations, ~$2.8M ARR, ~380% YoY growth.
-Founded by Dan Lasker (CEO) and Naor Haziz (CTO), both Black Hat speakers from elite military intelligence.
+Founded by Dan Lasker (CEO), a veteran of Unit 81 (elite military intelligence) and ex-Check Point security researcher, and Naor Haziz (CTO), a Black Hat USA 2025 speaker and Unit 81 veteran.

 CloudSentinel